 Steven M. Rubin dedicates his career to promoting the rights of individuals in the workplace.
 He graduated Phi Beta Kappa from Brown University before entering USC Law Center where he graduated in 1979 when he first became a member of the State Bar of California.
 He is admitted to practice in federal courts throughout the State as well as the United States Supreme Court.
 He practiced international and regulatory law for many years before ultimately founding his own employment law practice in Los Angeles exclusively representing employees.
-For more than sixteen years he has been filing lawsuits on behalf of employees in state and federal courts throughout California in wrongful termination, disability and cancer discrimination, gender and pregnancy discrimination, sexual harassment, whistleblower retaliation and employee wage hour disputes (e.g., misclassification and unpaid overtime).
+For more than twenty years he has been filing lawsuits on behalf of employees in state and federal courts throughout California in wrongful termination, disability and cancer discrimination, gender and pregnancy discrimination, sexual harassment, whistleblower retaliation and employee wage hour disputes (e.g., misclassification and unpaid overtime).
 He has been involved in bringing a leading workplace wage and hour case before the California Supreme Court.
 He has successfully handled hundreds of severance negotiations, and regularly litigates discrimination, whistleblower and sexual harassment cases into substantial cash award settlements for his clients, often early enough in the process so that the benefits are enjoyed without the costs, uncertainty and anxiety that accompanies years of trial and appellate litigation.
 Some recent settlements are listed here.
 Clients often feel empowered by their experience as explained here.

 Steve regularly handles arbitrations under a variety of providers such as AAA, ADR, and Jams; and has wide experience with mediation and creative approaches to alternate dispute resolution.
 Above all, he has shown a special aptitude for creatively and effectively bringing employers to the table to engage in the early negotiation of disputes.